-The Southern Nevada Affiliate of Komen for the Cure is a grant-making organization that funds non-duplicative, community-based grants that translate the findings from research into breast health education and seek to enhance the availability of breast cancer screening and treatment for the uninsured and medically underserved in Southern Nevada.
+The Southern Nevada Affiliate of Komen is a grant-making organization that funds non-duplicative, community-based grants that translate the findings from research into breast health education and seek to enhance the availability of breast cancer screening and treatment for the uninsured and medically underserved in Southern Nevada.
 In 2013, the Affiliate funded $750,000 to local community programs.

 Any not-for-profit organization that provides breast health and/or breast cancer services, and is located in or providing services within Clark, Nye, Lincoln, Esmeralda, White Pine, and Mineral counties, may apply for a grant

 The Affiliate does not provide funds directly to individuals for screening or treatment.
 We do not determine individual eligibility, make referrals or influence the screening or treatment decisions of the organizations that we fund.

 The Southern Nevada Affiliate conducts a biennial community needs assessment that helps guide our work and establishes goals for granting priorities, education needs, public policy efforts, and strategic operations.
 This community profile identifies service gaps, barriers, and community needs and ensures that our local investments will be effective and impactful.

 Drawing upon the Community Profile Report, other local and national studies, and sixteen years of experience, Komen Southern Nevada will give funding priority to programs that provide the following: